ydreiz/lesson-c-todo/README.md

 ## LIMITATIONS & CRITICAL VIEW

-- **No search, sort, categories, or deadlines:** Only basic task management is supported.
+- **No search, sort, categories, or deadlines:** Only basic todo management is supported.
 This limits practical applicability for complex workflows.
 - **No unit tests or CI/CD:** Memory leaks and regressions are possible.
 Consider integrating tests and automation for better maintainability.
 - **No localization or extended UI:** Only a basic English text menu is supported.
 - **No concurrency or multi-user support:** Only single-user, single-process operation.